Anonymous164563/INST-326-Project/README.md

-DISCLAIMER: Use calculatorApp.py as the runnable code
+DISCLAIMER: Use calculatorApp.py as the runnable file

 By utilizing the following library "Mathplotlib(Enables for sin, cos, compatibility)